 1. Arikok National Park

-Did you know 20% of Aruba’s land is a protected national park?
+Did you know that 20% of Aruba’s land is a protected national park?
 Arikok National Park is the perfect place to experience Aruba’s gorgeous desert landscape and breathtaking coastline.
-Tickets are $11 per person and you can purchase them when you arrive.
-You’ll need to either pay a tour guide to take you around the park or you can bring a 4×4 vehicle and go off-roading on your own.
+Tickets are $11 per person, and you can purchase them when you arrive.
+You’ll need to either pay a tour guide to take you around the park, or you can bring a 4×4 vehicle and go off-roading on your own.
 We rented a jeep for two days in Aruba and explored the park without a guide.
 It was such a memorable experience!

 Website: Aruba National Park